ghdl/ghdl/doc/building/PrecompileVendorPrimitives.rst

 ############################

 Vendors like Altera, Lattice and Xilinx have their own simulation libraries, especially for FPGA primitives, soft and hard macros.
-These libraries can not be shipped with *GHDL*, but we offer prepared compile scripts to pre-compile the vendor libraries, if the vendor tool is present on the computer.
+These libraries cannot be shipped with *GHDL*, but we offer prepared compile scripts to pre-compile the vendor libraries, if the vendor tool is present on the computer.
 There are also popular simulation and verification libraries like OSVVM [#f1]_ or